More than just a common language

 Numbers aren’t everything

-I’m not sure this is or ever should be about any kind of utilitarian trade off.
-Just as we have constitutions and laws to entrench and protect minority interests and rights so we have instruments such as the CRC which make it clear we have responsibilities to each and every child, not just those blessed with good parents.
+I’m not sure we should get into any kind of serious discussion of utilitarian trade offs.
+Just as we have constitutions and laws to entrench and protect minority interests and rights so we have instruments such as the CRC which make it clear society has responsibilities to each and every child, not just those blessed with ‘good’ parents.

-How far is it reasonable to bend policy for the majority in order to do the best we can to safeguard the interests of a vulnerable minority?
-Whichever way you look at it the percentage of children in need of extra care and attention will be small, but the numbers will be large.
-Too many human beings to ignore, particularly when it is widely accepted these official data always understate the true size of the problem.
-We just do not know how wide the penumbra of vulnerability extends beyond what the bare facts state or imply.
-And things change over time for each child.
+How far is it reasonable, therefore, to bend policy for the majority in order to do the best we can to safeguard the interests of a vulnerable minority?
+Whichever way you look at it the percentage of children in need of extra care and attention will be small.
+But the numbers will nevertheless be large.
+It was ever thus with internet policy.

 It’s probably the same in many countries